oozcitak/xmlbuilder2/README.md

 ### Usage:

-`xmlbuilder2` is a wrapper around DOM nodes which adds chainable functions which maked it easier to build XML documents.
+`xmlbuilder2` is a wrapper around DOM nodes which adds chainable functions which makes it easier to create XML documents.
 For example the following XML document:

 ``` xml